What Is Hard Water?

 Soft water is preferred for cleaning around your home.
 With its lack of mineral content, you can clean using soft water and not worry about leaving residue behind.

-If you use hard water for cleaning, you will have to use more detergent to achieve the same level of clean along with other items.
+If you use hard water for cleaning, you will have to use more detergent to achieve the same level of cleaning along with other items.

 Once again, soft water is better for showering because it does not contain minerals that can adversely affect your hair.